Kiniec/ai201-project1-unofficial-guide-starter-mkc/planning.md

      "I'll use AI to help me code" is not a plan.
-     "I'll give Claude my Chunking Strategy section and ask it to implement chunk_text() with my specified chunk size and overlap" is a plan. --> For the document ingestion of the pipeline, I will provide raw data to LangChain and LLamaIndex to return the break down of data for chucking from load_documents.
+     "I'll give Claude my Chunking Strategy section and ask it to implement chunk_text() with my specified chunk size and overlap" is a plan. --> For the document ingestion of the pipeline, I will provide raw data to LangChain and LLamaIndex to return the break down of data for chucking from load_documents().
-     Chunking production of the pipeline will be given to CLaude to be implemented by chunk_text() in chunk_size and overlapping.
+     Chunking production of the pipeline will be given to Claude to be implemented by chunk_text() in chunk_size and overlapping.
      I will utilize Claude to implement embed_and_store() send to the embedded model all-MiniLM-L6-v2 via map data to vector load in ChromaDB.
      To retrieve data for the Unofficial guide, Claude will be asked to implement retrieve() to return embedded information that is queried.
      Generation of the of the pipeline will implemented by Claude to generate users queries by generate_response

 **Milestone 3 — Ingestion and chunking:**
-Recieved em

 **Milestone 4 — Embedding and retrieval:**

 **Milestone 5 — Generation and interface:**